-It is the submission of our volition, the sacrifice of our desire for immediate positive knowledge about the world, for trust that a higher, more existentially and more eternally-rooted, knowledge and clearer convictions will come thereafter we set our gaze solely upon the glory of God, all that He has done, all that He continues to do, and all that He will do.
+It is the submission of our volition, the sacrifice of our desire for immediate positive knowledge about the world, for trust that a higher, eternally-rooted knowledge and clearer convictions will come thereafter we set our gaze solely upon the glory of God, all that He has done, all that He continues to do, and all that He will do.

 The strength and knowledge we need to help our world is found only as a gift given thereafter our meditation on God’s goodness.

 We fear this as intellectuals.
 We fear this as academics.
 We fear this as “enlightened”, “open-minded” Portlanders and West Coast urbanites.
 We fear this even as a “Spirit-led” church of intellectual, academic, enlightened, and open-minded Portlanders.